duff2013/SDI12_T3/README.md

 1. Spacing (3.5V to 5V)<br>
 2. Marking (-0.5V to 1V)<br>

->For proper level shifting found that you can use the Adafruit's Bi-directional Logic Level Converter [TXB0104].
-I2C level shifter do not work because of the strong pullups which TXB0104 does not have.
+>For proper level shifting I found that you can use the Adafruit's Bi-directional Logic Level Converter [TXB0104].
+I2C level shifters do not work because of the strong pullups which TXB0104 does not have.
 <br>